Barnwell: The NFL's 50 most intriguing people, and why each matters

 The league's biggest mystery is what we'll see from the Raiders' offense in Week 1.
 Gruden's offseason moves as shadow general manager haven't been inspiring, which isn't a surprise given his track record with personnel in Tampa Bay.
 It's also fair to note that there's still plenty of talent on the offensive side of the ball in Oakland, as the Raiders are only two years removed from looking quite competitive offensively under Bill Musgrave.

 What should you expect?
 Tempo, at least on a selective basis.
 Gruden is going to try to make Derek Carr's life easier by giving him simpler reads and controlling the defense's ability to make adjustments, in much the same way Sean McVay has in Los Angeles.
 It's hard to imagine that Gruden will get too far away from the West Coast offense he grew up in during his time with the 49ers and Eagles, although it wouldn't be a surprise to see him add some tags to his core running plays to give Carr the option to throw a screen or a quick hitch to Amari Cooper.
 I'd also expect growing pains for both coach and quarterback alike.
-Gruden is beginning a 10-year, $100-million contract.
+Gruden is beginning a 10-year, $100 million contract.
 Patience might be the most important virtue for the new Raiders.

 24. Jerick McKinnon, RB, 49ers